pedrohrarruda/Desefa/README.md

 ## Chess pieces

  - Pawn♙
+	 - 8 pawns
-	 -  Each player starts the game with 8 pawns, filling the front line of pieces.
-They always move foward on vertical direction, one square at a time, except the first move of each, when you can decide if you go one or two squares ahead.
-Pawns attack are also realized moving foward, but in diagonal direction.
+	 - The pawns fill the front line of pieces.
+They always move forward on vertical direction, one square at a time, except the first move of each, when you can decide if you go one or two squares ahead.
+Pawns attack are also realized moving forward, but in diagonal direction.
  - Rook♖
+	 - 2 rooks
-	 - Rooks move in vertical or horizontal ways, but not diagonals.
-You can move how many squares you want, forward ou backwards.
-Attacks with this piece are realized in the same way as the movement.
-Each player has 2 rooks in the beggining of the game.
+	 - The rooks move in vertical or horizontal ways, but not diagonals.
+You can move how many squares you want, forward or backwards.
+Rooks attacks in the same way as the movement.
  - Knight♘
+	 - 2 knights
-	 - These piece movements are pretty specific, it moves 2 squares in one way and 1 square the other (ex: 2 squares diagonally and 1 vertically, or the opposite, foward or backwards).
+	 - Knights movements are pretty specific, it moves 2 squares in one way and 1 square the other (ex: 2 squares horizontally and 1 vertically, or the opposite, forward or backwards).
+Knights attacks occur when there is a oponent piece standing on the **last square** occupied by the knight.
  - Bishop♗
+	 - 2 bishops
-	 - Bishops moves foward or backwards in, and only in, diagonal way.
-Attacks are also realized in this direction.
+	 - Bishops moves forward or backwards in, and only in, diagonal way.
+Bishop attacks are also realized in this direction.
  - Queen♕
+	 - 1 queen
-	 - The queen moves in anyway (vertical, horizontal or diagonal) and any direction (foward or backwards).
-It moves as many squares as you want, but be aware of obstacles and attacks, wich can be realized in all those moving ways.
+	 - The queen moves in anyway (vertical, horizontal or diagonal) and any direction (forward or backwards).
+It moves as many squares as you want, but be aware of obstacles.
+Queen can be realized in all those moving ways.
  - King♔
-	 -
+	 - 1 king
+	 - The king can move in anyway (vertical, horizontal or diagonal) and any direction (forward or backwards), but, differently than the queen, it can only move one square at a time.
+King attacks can happen in any case of valid movement.

 # Colaboration
 Step-by-step: